nikumar1206/loco/notes.md

     - LOCO_TRACING_ENDPOINT ~ this is the openobserve endpoint to submit traces to
     - LOCO_METRICS_ENDPOINT ~ this is where loco will be scraping metrics from

+## to-do in the future

 - Resurrector

-  - deployed separately from the cluster
+  - deployed separately from the cluster, and will always resurrect just one cluster.
+  - maybe cluster interface with like clone cluster or something.
   - continously monitors and pings cluster health status
   - if not healthy, try to diagnose? and rebuild whats broken?
   - needs to be done on a per provider basis
+  - secrets need to pulled properly
+  - need to take hourly snapshots of the cluster?

+- Loco Health Endpoint.
+  -API latency and uptime (last 24h)
+  -Builder queue backlog
+  -Average deploy duration
+  -“Degraded regions”
+  -Current incidents (auto-created from Prometheus/Grafana alerts)

 ---

-## Medium Priority
+- Container Registry
   - Set registry lifecycle policy (start with 6 months)
   - Require image prefixing with random hash
   - Only allow registry writes from our infra, not reads
   - Store only last 2 images per project
-- Support Podman / OCI-based images
   - Set max Docker image size (cluster limited)
+  - Would be better to deploy our own manager container-registry via Harbor or similar.

 ---